 Why Helping Others Is Your Calling

-Not everyone has the helping spirit.
+Not everyone has a helping spirit.
 Even the nicest individuals may be focused on other deeds than helping others.
-Or, more often, nice people do not realize how much they support others and do not call themselves helpers.
+Or, more often, nice people do not realize how much they support others and do not call themselves “helpers”.

 What Helping Excellence Looks Like

 When you are introspective you not only know yourself but acknowledge your skills, abilities, or assets of value.
-You honor yourself in knowing that you have worth that is worth sharing.
+You honor yourself by knowing that you have worth and your gifts are valuable to share.

 To be extrospective is to demonstrate that you are attentive to absorbing the world around you.
 You pay attention to your surroundings and even look beyond your immediate view to understand the context of life and your place in it.